OlayinkaBo/Deploying-a-Web-Application-using-Helm-in-Kubernetes/README.md

 # Deploying a Web Application using Helm in Kubernetes

+## Why Helm charts are needed
+- Helm charts are packages or collections of kubernetes resources.
+- They simplify the deployment and management of applications in Kubernetes by binding all neccessary resources into a single manageable unit.
+- Helm charts promote reusability and consistency, allowing you to define, install and upgrade even the most complex Kubernetes application easily.
+- Helm installs the whole dependency tree of a project if you run the install command for the top-level chart.
+You just a single command to install your entire application, instead of listing the files to install via kubectl.

 ## Overview
 We will deploy a simple web application in a kubernetes cluster using Helm.
 This demo covers using Helm charts, customizing `deployments` with `templates` and `values`, installing and running Helm, and integrating Helm into a CI/CD pipeline.